-Quick Answer: अभिजित् मुहूर्त (Abhijit Muhurta) is approximately a 48-minute window centered on local solar noon — the moment the Sun reaches its highest point in the sky each day.
-Classical tradition considers it inherently auspicious and free from the usual restrictions of unfavourable tithi, nakshatra, or weekday.
-It is the 8th of the 30 muhurtas in a solar day, spanning roughly 24 minutes before and after local noon.
+Quick Answer: अभिजित् मुहूर्त (Abhijit Muhurta) is approximately a 48-minute window centered on local solar noon, the moment the Sun reaches its highest point in the sky each day.
+Classical tradition considers it inherently auspicious and free from many usual restrictions of unfavourable tithi, nakshatra, or weekday.
+It is the 8th daytime muhurta within the 30-muhurta day-night cycle, spanning roughly 24 minutes before and after local noon.
 The one consistent exception is Wednesday, when Abhijit is traditionally not counted as valid for selection.

 What Abhijit Muhurta Is - and the Victory It Names